 \begin{definition} The cobordism $S(L)$ has underlying surface $\Sigma(L)$.
 It has a map from each inner boundary $\partial_\mr{in} \bA^{(j)}_{R}$

-which are inclusions of subspaces if none of the slits lie on the inner boundary of an annulus.
+and these are inclusions of subspaces if none of the slits lie on the inner boundary of an annulus.
 One can define the outgoing boundary components as a subspace of $\Sigma(L)$ by considering the intersection of the outer boundary of the annuli with the sectors.
 For each cycle in $\lambda \circ \omega$ these intersections form a circle with canonical orientation and starting point $P_k$.
-This gives us for the cycle $\lambda \circ \omega$ corresponding to $P_k$ a map
+This yields for the cycle $\lambda \circ \omega$ corresponding to $P_k$ a map